josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

     }
 }
 ```
-In this publishing section we are defining, artifact id and group id taken from our `build.gradle` definition, versioning is handled by versionMapping DSL which allows to configure version strategies, if you want to know more about it, please go [here](https://docs.gradle.org/7.4.2/userguide/publishing_maven.html#publishing_maven:resolved_dependencies).
-JFrog Platform hosts local, virtual and remote [repository types](https://www.jfrog.com/confluence/display/JFROG/Repository+Management), in this case we are using `libs-snapshot-local` to publish our library.
+In this publishing section, we are defining, artifact id and group id taken from our `build.gradle` definition; versioning is handled by `versionMapping` DSL, which allows configuring version strategies; if you want to know more about it, please go [here](https://docs.gradle.org/7.4.2/userguide/publishing_maven.html#publishing_maven:resolved_dependencies).
+JFrog Platform hosts local, virtual and remote [repository types](https://www.jfrog.com/confluence/display/JFROG/Repository+Management); in this case, we are using `libs-snapshot-local` to publish our library.
 This is our complete `build.gradle` file.

 ```groovy
 plugins {